pgspider/sqlite_fdw/README.md

 	- `timestamp`: `text`(default) or `int`,
  	- `uuid`: `text`(36) or `blob`(16)(default).
 - Full support for `+Infinity` (means ∞) and `-Infinity` (means -∞) special values for IEEE 754-2008 numbers in `double precision`, `float` and `numeric` columns including such conditions as ` n < '+Infinity'` or ` m > '-Infinity'`.
+- Bidirectional data transformation for `geometry` and `geography` data types for SpatiaLite ↔ PostGIS.
+[EWKB](https://libgeos.org/specifications/wkb/#extended-wkb) data transport is used.
+See [GIS support description](GIS.md).

 ### Pushdowning
 - `WHERE` clauses are pushdowned